• Skip to primary navigation

 Jump to Recipe

-Transform a weeknight meal into something special with this creamy, vegan mushroom stroganoff.
+Transform a weeknight meal into something special with this creamy, Vegan Mushroom Stroganoff Recipe.
 Packed with meaty mushrooms for a hearty and satisfying, yet light sauce that’s ready in under 30 minutes!

 This meal was a huge hit in my house!
 Silky, smooth, luxuriously rich stroganoff sauce packed with savory, meaty mushrooms for some super yummy vegan umami!

-I love how ridiculously easy this mushroom ragu (yeah, I know ragu is generally cooked slowly over many hours…but this cuts right to the chase with a meaty taste in no time) is to make…plus it’s enormously satisfying and so versatile.
-Big plusses in my book!
+I love how ridiculously easy and satisfying this meatless mushroom ragu is to make.
+Yeah, I know ragu is generally cooked slowly over many hours…but this cuts right to the chase with a meaty taste in no time.

-Make meatless monday into something special with this easy to make mushroom stroganoff recipe that is ready in under 30 minutes.
+You can make Meatless Monday into something special with this easy to make vegan mushroom stroganoff recipe that is ready in just 30 minutes.

 • Mushrooms: The star of the show!!
-I used baby bellas and sliced them 1/4″ thick.
-You can also use cremini or button mushrooms as well as a combo.
-Additionally, you can replace SOME of the mushrooms with shitake or oyster, but stick to bellas or crimini for the bulk of the mushrooms.
+I used baby bellas and sliced them ¼″ thick.
+Cremini or button mushrooms as well as a combo.

 • Onions: brown, white or purple (will yield a sweeter result) will all work.
 If you don’t have onions, substitute leeks, scallions or fennel to equal about 2 cups small dice.